 Mount Arbel is a mountain in The Lower Galilee near Tiberias in Israel, with high cliffs, views of Mount Hermon in the Golan Heights, trails to a cave-fortress, and ruins of an ancient synagogue.
 Mt.
 Arbel sits across from Mount Nitai; their cliffs were created as a result of the Jordan Rift Valley and the geological faults that produced the valleys.

 There are four villages on the mountain: Kfar Zeitim, Arbel, Kfar Hittim, and Mitzpa.
 The peak, at 181 metres above sea level (380 metres above the surrounding area), dominates the surroundings (much of the area is below sea level) and from the lookout atop the mountain, almost all of the Galilee into the Golan Heights including Safed, Tiberias and most of the Sea of Galilee, is visible.

 At Arbel National Park

 We visited Arbel Nature Reserve And National Park during the winter.
-You can visit this park all year round, but keep in mind that in summer it gets very hot in this area.
+You can visit this park all year round, but keep in mind that in summer it gets boiling hot in this area.
 Thus, I would suggest other seasons.
-One notice though, all trails have many rocks which become very slippery after a rain.
+One notice though, all trails have many rocks which become very slippery after rain.
 Therefore, I would suggest waiting at least twenty-four hours break since the last rain before visiting.